 Many FinTech companies cooperate with big systems and financial institutions that have a long tradition of Java.

 Java is multithreaded, which means two or more threads can run concurrently.
 Multitasking is advantageous in financial technology.

 Java has been used for projects with high-level dependability for a long time.
 The community of Java engineers and the technology itself has improved over this time and built a competitive advantage over different solutions that make it very unlikely for Java to lose its dominating position in the finance industry.
 Java product development teams are able to deliver the highest security standards.

-How our Java development teams work
+How do our Java development teams work?

 Our Fintech Java teams include not only developers but also business analysts, architects, designers, and quality assurance engineers.

 The first step is the scoping session where we recognise the project stakeholders and their needs.
 We arrange the goals in a hierarchy that helps us adjust priority to each planned task and determine the workflow.

 Both a business analyst and a software architect are an integral part of our FinTech Java development teams.
 This gives our clients a guarantee that everyone is on the same page and understands, how the end product should work and what problems of the end users it should solve.